 Chinese smartphone maker Xiaomi is the latest to be added to the Trump Administration’s military blacklist.
 On Thursday, the Department of Defense added nine more companies to its list of alleged Chinese military companies, including Xiaomi.
 More about the Xiaomi blacklist is below.

 Beijing-based Xiaomi was the world’s third-largest smartphone maker in the third quarter of 2020, according to Canalys.
 Vivo, Oppo, Realme and Lenovo, the other top smartphone makers, are also based in China.

 “The Department is determined to highlight and counter the People’s Republic of China’s (PRC) Military-Civil Fusion development strategy, which supports the modernization goals of the People’s Liberation Army (PLA) by ensuring its access to advanced technologies and expertise acquired and developed by even those PRC companies, universities, and research programs that appear to be civilian entities,” the DOD said in a statement.

-Xiaomi said it will “take appropriate course of actions to protect the interests of the Company and its shareholders.”
+Xiaomi said it will “take the appropriate course of action to protect the interests of the Company and its shareholders.”